 The hardest part about getting box braids is deciding on the size and length.
 Kisha recommends, "when setting an appointment it is best to have a picture of the braids you want as a point of reference.
 Knowing the size and length you want prior to your appointment allows the salon to prep for your desired look. "

 Always consider your lifestyle and the reason for getting box braids.
-If you are planning on a cruise or beach vacation, ask yourself, "if you want a ponytail or bob"?
+If you are planning on a cruise or beach vacation, ask yourself, "How will I style my vacation braids"?
 On the other hand if you know you are the team mom and will be super busy, even to the point of only have 4 hours or less for your hair appointment, then a larger, mid back length will be the way to go.

 Beside considering the environment you'll be in, Ethena reminds us to think about the strength of your hair.
 Be honest with yourself and your expectations.
 If your hair is thin or you any hair loss issues/concerns, consider a larger shorter braid.
 Braids help your hair grow and you should always focus on the health of your hair.
 If you have any hair issue, I recommend that you choose a medium size box ( two finger tips or larger) and avoid micros.